Sometimes one likes foolish people for their folly, better than wise people for their wisdom.

 Meaning

-In the quote “Sometimes one likes foolish people for their folly, better than wise people for their wisdom.,” the emphasis is on wisdom.
-It highlights the thought that wisdom grows through experience while implying that mistakes teach valuable lessons.
+“Sometimes one likes foolish people for their folly, better than wise people for their wisdom.” presents a viewpoint centered on wisdom.
+It implies that wisdom grows through experience and encourages us to remember that mistakes teach valuable lessons.

 Theme